berinhard/model_mommy/README.md

 it will also create the Kid, automatically.

 ##Currently supports the fields:
-CharField, TextField, FloatField, ForeignKey, and all the integer-type Fields
+CharField, TextField, FloatField, ForeignKey, DateField, and all the integer-type Fields